jennhoward/HowardJenniferIT1025/Unit 4/readme.md

 # Conclusion
 Summarize what you learned here

 I finally learned what is meant by .gif .jpeg and .png file extenstions.
 I had no idea they were so particular.
 I learned what are the advantages for  each type as well as what to avoid doing within these types.
 Vector enlarged and Lossless compressed images retain all the information about the original image.
 Whereas, Raster enlarged images do not have enough information for proper enlargementand.
 And, Lossy compressed images remove data from the original image.
+I was able to create a file in a folder at the terminal level, then find it at the windows level with the help of the magnifiying glass at the top right of my screen.
+I'd never used that one before.